 - a handling fee each time you make a payment

 Make sure you understand the costs of your plan and how you pay for it.

-Debt Management Plans can only be used to pay ‘unsecured’ debts – for example, debts that haven’t been guaranteed against your property.
+Debt Management Plans can only be used to pay ‘unsecured’ debts, for example debts that have not been guaranteed against your property.

-Your plan can be cancelled if you don’t keep up your repayments.
+Your plan can be cancelled if you do not keep up your repayments.